yongler/tp/docs/UserGuide.md

 Sorting parameters:
 - `name` : Sort by name of the company in alphabetical order starting with A in ascending order.
 - `interview` : Sort by interview date of applications starting with the latest earliest date.
-- `piroity` : Sort by priority in the following order - HIGH, MEDIUM, LOW.
+- `priority` : Sort by priority in the following order - HIGH, MEDIUM, LOW.
 - `status` : Sort by status in the following order - ACCEPTED, REJECTED, INTERVIEWED, APPLIED and NOT_APPLIED.

 * If optional fields (i.e. interview date and time, priority, status) do not exist in that certain application, that application will be moved to the bottom of the sorting order.
 If there is more than one of such application, it will be sorted alphabetically.